Available Monday-Friday from 9am-7pm

 Absolutely.
 Getting your boiler serviced is just like getting your car serviced.
-It can identify and correct small issues before they become bug problems.
+It can identify and correct small issues before they become big problems.
 Furthermore, the checks and inspections carried out in a boiler service will ensure that your boiler continues to work efficiently.
 So you not only save yourself the cost of a repair later down the line, you also protect yourself from the excess heating costs caused by an inefficient boiler.

 Things to look out for

 There are certain things you need to keep an eye out for when you have a boiler in your home.
-These are the tell-tale signs that something is wrong and that your boiler may need a repair.
-They might also be indidcators that your boiler Is not performing as well as it should be.
+These are the tell-tale signs that something is wrong and that your boiler may need a boiler repair.
+They might also be indicators that your boiler Is not performing as well as it should be.
 Read the following and check your boiler to see if everything is ok.

 Check the boiler pressure

 On the front of your boiler you will find a water pressure gauge.
 You can see where the needle sits to check the pressure.
 If it is in between 1 and 2 bars of pressure, then it is fine.
 If your pressure is too low, it will cut out.
 If it is too high it can break the boiler.
 So if it’s not in the desired position, call a heating engineer.

 This lets excess air out of your heating system so it runs more efficiently.
 To do it, turn off your heating system completely and allow it to cool down.
 Use your radiator key to gently turn the valve at the top of the unit until you can hear air hissing.
 Once the hissing stops and liquid starts to come out, you can tighten the valve again.
 Repeat the process with all your radiators.